go-goyave/template/README.md

 }
 ```

-### Scaffolding

-You can bootstrap your project using the [Goyave template project](https://github.com/System-Glitch/goyave-template).
-This project has a complete directory structure already set up for you.
-Follow the **[installation instructions](https://system-glitch.github.io/goyave/guide/installation#template-project)** and start building awesome applications!

 ## Learning Goyave

 The Goyave framework has an extensive documentation covering in-depth subjects and teaching you how to run a project using Goyave from setup to deployment.